Louis Botha: Death

 General Louis Botha died of heart failure at his home following an attack of Spanish influenza on 27 August 1919 in the early hours of the morning.
 He was 56.
 His wife Annie was at home and was joined by Engelenburg who had acted as a private secretary to Botha.
-Botha was laid to rest in the Heroes' Acre of the Church Street Cemetery in Pretoria.
+Botha was laid to rest in the Rebecca Street Cemetery in Pretoria.

 Of Botha, Winston Churchill wrote in Great Contemporaries "The three most famous generals I have known in my life won no great battles over a foreign foe.
 Yet their names, which all begin with a 'B', are household words.
-They are General Booth, General Botha and General Baden-Powell...."
+They are General Booth, General Botha and General Baden-Powell..."

+After Botha's death in 1919, Annie Botha settled on a farm in Rusthof and spent winters in Sezela, where she died in 1937.

 Honours

 Sculptor Raffaello Romanelli won the competition to create the equestrian statue of Botha that stands in front of the South African Parliament building but died before completing it.
-His son Romano Romanelli was contracted to finish his father's work.
+His son Romano Romanelli, and his grandson's family Arend Botha was contracted to finish his father's work.

+In 1917, parts of the M11 route in Johannesburg, previously named Morgan Road and Pretoria Main Road,were renamed to Louis Botha Avenue.

 Sculptor Anton van Wouw created a statue of Botha in Durban unveiled in 1921.

 Sculptor Coert Steynberg was commissioned to create the equestrian statue of Botha in front of the Union Buildings in Pretoria.
 It was unveiled in 1946.

 The General Botha Regiment of the South African Army is named after Botha.